 GMS is committed to educating and caring for the whole person (in the Jesuit tradition of cura personalis) incorporating concern for the spiritual, academic, social, psychological and physical development of our students into our programs.
 GMS strives to educate well-rounded 'men and women for others' as they prepare for high school and ultimately university or other post-secondary study.
 In addition to high expectations in academic courses, health and physical education, students are encouraged to experience and appreciate art, music, public speaking, go on enrichment field trips, participate in service activities and an inclusive variety of prayer forms and spirituality from Catholic, Christian, Indigenous and other faith and spirituality traditions, engage in co-curricular activities and daily recreation or enrichment activities.

-All students attend a three-week summer program (two weeks for incoming Grade 6 students) designed to strengthen basic skills in reading, writing, and math.
-It also helps to establish or maintain contact and relationships with students, staff and families through the summer break.
+All students attend a three-week summer program (two weeks for incoming Grade 6 students) designed to maintain academic progress while reducing “summer loss”.
+It also helps to establish or maintain connection and relationships with students, staff and families through the summer break.
 The required summer program also focuses on physical activity, specialized field trips and enrichment activities typical in summer camps.

 Students receive ongoing support after graduating from Gonzaga Middle School through their high school years and as they progress on to university or other post-secondary studies.
-Graduate Support Program staff assist students and their families in applying for the high school, independent or public best suited to their educational aspirations.
-Lead by the Graduate Support Director, Graduates Support Staff aid GMS alumni in successfully navigating high school, preparing them for high school graduation and post-secondary education.
+Graduate Support Program staff assist students and their families in applying for the high school, independent or public best suited to their educational aspirations and advocate for them with receiving high school staff.
+Lead by the Graduate Support Director, Graduate Support Staff aid GMS alumni in successfully navigating high school, preparing them for high school graduation and post-secondary education.
 GMS shares this cornerstone commitment beyond graduation from middle school with all Nativity model schools.
 It is essential to our mission to help uplift communities and break the cycle of poverty for our students.

 GMS collaboratively engages board and committee members, administrators, teachers, support staff, families, mentors, donors, volunteers, community groups and various partners in our students’ education.
 It formally partners or associates with the Canadian Jesuits, St. Paul’s High School, St. Mary’s Academy, the Jesuit Support Network, and the NativityMiguel Coalition, the Manitoba Federation of Independent Schools and the Archdiocese of Winnipeg Catholic Schools.
 It engages parents and invites families and the local community to join in school life.